sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Abstract

 \section{Abstract}

-Science currently offers two options for quality assurance, both inadequate.
-Journal gatekeeping claims to verify both integrity and contribution, but actually measures prestige: peer review is slow, biased, and misses fabricated citations even at top venues.
-Open science provides no quality assurance at all: the only filter between AI-generated text and the public record is the author's integrity.
-AI-assisted writing makes both worse by producing more papers faster than either system can absorb.
+Scientific papers make claims about prior work backed by citations.
+Verifying those citations at scale (that each cited paper exists, says what the citation claims, and is itself reliable) is structurally beyond what human review can deliver: a typical paper has dozens of citations, and a careful reviewer reads at most a handful end-to-end.
+AI-assisted writing makes this gap even more urgent: LLMs hallucinate references and may fill in plausible details from titles or abstracts of papers they never read, worse for the smaller local-weights models that privacy-aware researchers must use.

-We propose a third option: measure the paper itself. sciwrite-lint ({ \texttt{pip install sciwrite-lint}}) is an open-source linter for scientific manuscripts that runs entirely on the researcher's machine (free public databases, a single consumer GPU, and open-weights models) with no manuscripts sent to external services.
-The pipeline verifies that references exist, checks retraction status, compares metadata against canonical records, downloads and parses cited papers, verifies that they support the claims made about them, and follows one level further to check cited papers' own bibliographies.
-Each reference receives a per-reference reliability score aggregating all verification signals.
-We evaluate the pipeline on 30 unseen papers from arXiv and bioRxiv with error injection and LLM-adjudicated false positive analysis (Section~\ref{sec:realworld}).
+\textbf{sciwrite-lint}\footnote{Source: \url{https://github.com/authentic-research-partners/sciwrite-lint}.
+PyPI: \url{https://pypi.org/project/sciwrite-lint/}.} applies the \emph{linting paradigm} from software engineering to citation verification: it runs entirely on the researcher's machine (free public databases, a single consumer GPU, and open-weights models), is fast enough to re-lint between revisions so authors catch problems at the source while drafting, and serves journals and reviewers as an automated first pass.
+The pipeline checks reference existence, metadata accuracy, retraction status, and claim support, traverses one level into cited papers' bibliographies, and produces per-reference reliability scores.
+We evaluate on 30 unseen papers (arXiv and bioRxiv) with error injection and LLM-adjudicated false-positive analysis.

-As an experimental extension, we propose \textbf{SciLint Score}, combining integrity verification with a contribution component that operationalizes five frameworks from philosophy of science (Popper, Lakatos, Kitcher, Laudan, Mayo) into computable structural properties of scientific arguments.
-The integrity component is the core of the tool and is evaluated in this paper; the contribution component is released as experimental code for community development.